eademir/dictionary/README.md

 # DICTIONARY

-Dictionary is an improvable flutter project to see words' definitions, phonetics, examples and more.
+Dictionary is a flutter project to see words' definitions, phonetics, examples and more.

 ## Usage

 - First of all, you will need an **API key** from [**Oxford Dictionaries**](https://developer.oxforddictionaries.com).
-- You must create a **.env file** in **root directory (/)** of project.
+- You have to create a **.env file** in **root directory (/)** of the project.
 - Add your id, url and key values in it.

     __e.g.__